nataliamoran/maia-chess-dashboard/deliverable-1/planning.md

 **ARCHITECTURE**

-Frontend will communicate with the backend through the API, the real API endpoints will be hidden.
+The frontend will communicate with the backend through the API, the real API endpoints will be hidden.
 Backend will communicate with the Database through a separate API.
 When Maia Dashboard needs to retrieve data from Lichess, Maia Dashboard API will call Lichess API.